PyCQA/flake8/docs/source/user/options.rst

     - pylint

     Other formatters can be installed.
 Refer to their documentation for the name to use to select them.
-Further, users can specify they're own format string.
+Further, users can specify their own format string.
 The variables available are:

     - code